-To encourage qualified individuals to enter and continue employment as prosecutors and public defenders for the State of Florida.
+To encourage qualified individuals to enter and continue employment as prosecutors and public defenders for the state of Florida.

-The John R. Justice Loan Repayment Program is to provide and/or assist funding of loan repayment to local, state and federal public defenders and prosecutors within the State of Florida.
+The John R. Justice Student Loan Repayment Program is to assist funding of loan repayment for local, state and federal public defenders and prosecutors within the state of Florida.
 The purpose of the program is to encourage qualified individuals to enter and continue employment as prosecutors and public defenders.
 Funding for the program is provided by the U.S. Department of Justice to the Department of Education, Office of Student Financial Assistance.

-Item 77 - Student Financial Aid Program (Federal) - Transfer Default Fees to the Student Loan Guaranty Reserve Trust Fund
+Item 78 - Student Financial Aid Program (Federal) - Transfer Default Fees to the Student Loan Guaranty Reserve Trust Fund

-2018-19 BUDGET REQUEST
+2019-20 BUDGET REQUEST

-2018-19 2017-18
+2019-20 2018-19

-Fund Source 2017-18 Recurring Base Restoration of Nonrecurring Requested Increase/ (Decrease) Total Request Appropriation Nonrecurring Recurring Base Funding Change Over Current Year %Change Over Current Year
+Fund Source 2018-19 Recurring Base Restoration of Nonrecurring Requested Increase/ (Decrease) Total Request Appropriation Nonrecurring Recurring Base Funding Change Over Current Year %Change Over Current Year

 Student Loan Oper TF 5,000 0 0 5,000 5,000 0 5,000 0 0.00%

 Total 5,000 0 0 5,000 5,000 0 5,000 0 0.00%